bahaidev/bahaibot/docs/implementation-notes.md

 If not needed by the core, an implementation might choose to avoid support for parts of the API.

-### Building one's own `apiai` implementation
+### Building one's own `dialogflow` implementation

-If supplying one's own apiai implementation, it must be a function (which accepts a string token) and returns an object with a `textRequest` method which will be invoked with the user input (as a string) and the options.
+If supplying one's own dialogflow implementation, it must be a function (which accepts a string token) and returns an object with a `textRequest` method which will be invoked with the user input (as a string) and the options.
 The return request object must have an `on` (which receives `response` or